EMI Films (UK)This is a featured page

 FX/SFX: The same as the second EMI Film Distributors logo; also appeared as a still image on later films.

-Availability: Rare-given the rather low output of its US branch, but this logo is an easier find than the British counterpart.
-It is retained on Convoy, The Jazz Singer (1980) and Can't Stop The Music among others (having been used as an in-credit logo in the States).
+Availability: Rare.
+Given the rather low output of its US branch, it is far easier to find than the British counterpart.
+It is retained on Convoy, The Jazz Singer (1980) and Can't Stop The Music, among others (having been used as an in-credit logo in the States).